thecml/kubernetes-on-arm/README.md

 kubectl --namespace=kube-system get pods

 # Tag an image
-docker tag my-name/my-image registry.kube-system:5000/my-name/my-image
+docker tag my-name/my-image localhost:5000/my-name/my-image

 # And push it to the registry
-docker push registry.kube-system:5000/my-name/my-image
+docker push localhost:5000/my-name/my-image

 # On another node, pull it
-docker pull registry.kube-system:5000/my-name/my-image
+docker pull localhost:5000/my-name/my-image

-# The registry address may be written longer if search isn't specified.
-# registry.kube-system.svc.cluster.local == registry.kube-system

 # The master also proxies the services so that they are accessible from outside
 # The -L flag is there because curl has to follow redirects